 Everyone can benefit from having an emergency fund.
 An emergency, like an illness or job loss, is bad enough, but not being prepared financially can only make things worse.
-A good rule of thumb is to have enough put aside in savings to cover 3 to 6 months of essential expenses.
+A good practice is to have enough put aside in savings to cover 3 to 6 months of essential expenses.
+You can start with $1,000 or a month's worth of expenses, and then gradually build up to 3 to 6 months' worth.
 Think of emergency fund contributions as a regular bill every month, until there is enough built up.

 While emergency funds are meant for more significant events, like job loss, we also suggest saving a percentage of your pay to cover smaller unplanned expenses.
 Who hasn't been invited to a wedding—or several?
 Cracked the screen on a smartphone?
 Gotten a flat tire?
-In addition to those there are certain category of expenses which are often overlooked, for example; maintenance and repairs of cars, field trips for kids, copay for doctor's visit, Christmas gifts, Halloween costumes to name a few.
+In addition to those, there are certain categories of expenses which are often overlooked; for example, maintenance and repairs of cars, field trips for kids, copays for doctor's visits, Christmas gifts, and Halloween costumes, to name a few.
 Setting aside 5% of monthly take-home pay can help with these "one-off" expenses.
-It's good practice to have some money set aside for the random expenses, this way you won't be tempted to tap into your emergency fund or tempted to pay for one of these things by adding to an existing credit card balance.
+It's good practice to have some money set aside for random expenses so you won't be tempted to tap into your emergency fund or pay for one of these things by adding to an existing credit card balance.
 Over time, these balances can be hard to pay off.
-However, if you pay the entire credit card balance every month, and get points or cash back for purchases, using a credit card for one-off expenses may make sense.
+However, if you pay the entire credit card balance every month and get points or cash back for purchases, using a credit card for one-off expenses may make sense.